 When your vision is blurred, it can be hard to get work done successfully.
-Many studies show that poor vision leads to poor performance, which means your productivity is being drained, and your time is being robbed from your day.
-It might be that your prescription lens has changed slightly, or you are suffering from fatigue, eyestrain or headaches, and therefore you are distracted.
-In this blog, we are going to get into the most common vision problems.
+Many studies show that poor vision leads to poor performance.
+This means your productivity is being drained, and your time is being robbed from your day.
+It might be that your prescription lens has changed slightly, or you are suffering from fatigue, eyestrain, or headaches, and therefore you are distracted.
+In this blog, we are going to get into how vision problems can negatively impact productivity and the most common vision problems.

 Trouble Seeing Close-Up